– Ivan Santiago, Class of 2015

 Our commitment to quality begins with an application process designed to ensure that students entering our program have the ability and background to be successful.
 The average MBA student enters the Tiffin University program with nearly 10 years of post-graduate work experience.
 The student body has degrees in fields ranging from business to medicine, from the social sciences to engineering, from law to liberal arts, humanities and more.
 The life experience of this diverse student body contributes to the dynamic and interactive nature of the educational atmosphere at Tiffin University.

-The Tiffin University Academic Tradition
+Our Academic Tradition

 Tiffin University is in its twelfth decade of educating students for success, providing a solid foundation upon which to build your own personal success.
 Yet at the same time, the curriculum and educational methods at Tiffin University are undergoing a continuous process of improvement.
 Our curriculum is distinguished by a focus on developing competencies in leadership and teamwork, communication skills, and managerial decision-making and problem solving.